 If your flight is late, the driver will know, and plan accordingly.
 There is no surcharge for waiting time.
 If you must cancel, you may do so without penalty up to one hour before your scheduled pick-up time.

 It's a great system, with luxury cars, all operated with German efficiency!
 Check fares here.

 Airport/Aix-en-Provence by Bus

-The Gare de Marseille Saint-Charles SNCF, 24 km (15 miles) southeast of the Aéroport Marseille Provence and just over 1 kilometer (6/10 mile) northeast of the Vieux Port, is Marseille's main train station.
+The Gare de Marseille Saint-Charles SNCF, 24 km (15 miles) southeast of the Aéroport Marseille Provence and just over 1 kilometer (6/10 mile) northeast of the Vieux Port, is Marseille's city-center train station.
 Métro, tram, city bus and airport shuttle bus lines connect the station to the rest of the city.

 Marseille Public Transport